A CVM algorithm demo

 This can be compared to the expected exact value (drawn in red in the

-estimation!
-It still is useful to estimate the space complexity of a proper
+weighted estimation!
+It still is useful to estimate the space complexity

 Distribution of estimates: